Alec-Alameddine/poker-showdown/README.md

 ```
 How many decks are there?
 ```
 Any positive integer is valid input, but very large numbers may be too taxing for some machines.
-An input of 1 generates a single standard 52-card, Two to Ace deck without any Jokers or wild cards.
+An input of 1 generates a one standard 52-card, Two to Ace deck without any Jokers or wild cards.

 ### Cards per Hand
 xxx